Fifteen Minutes (The Green Green Grass)

 "Fifteen Minutes" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 7 December 2007, as the fifth episode of series three.
+It was first screened on 7 December 2007, as the fifth episode of the third series.
+It was written by David Cantor, and directed by Dewi Humphreys.

 Synopsis

 Boycie can't believe that his staff are auditioning for a reality TV show, but the lure of fame proves too much for him resist.
 Meanwhile, Marlene has some plans of her own for when he's away resulting in confusion when Boycie returns home in a hurry.

 Episode cast

 Continuity

 The production company in this episode is called "Salop TV", "Salop" being an alternative name for Shropshire.